Some Benefits of Honors at Tech

 - Honors Conferences, providing the chance to travel and give presentations at the state, regional and national levels, visiting cities such as Chicago, Salt Lake City, Philadelphia, Denver, and Washington, D.C.

-- Hands-on leadership training and experience as you learn to chair a committee, organize a community forum, mediate a discussion group, develop a project, or even teach a class.
+- Hands-on leadership training as you learn to chair a committee, organize a community forum, mediate a discussion group, develop a project, or even teach a class.

 - Alternatives to traditional campus service assignments through Honors Program Enrichment Options (HPEO), allowing you to choose from a wide variety of research, service, leadership, and cultural activities.

 - Service opportunities that you can design or organize, using your skills and passions to strengthen the community.

 - The Associated Scholars Guild (ASG), the Honors student organization that sponsors more than a dozen committees, publishes the Honors Handbook (the textbook for Honors 1010 classes) and two newsletters, has its own intramural teams, organizes trips and social events, creates and funds innovative service projects, sponsors free peer tutoring, and helps Honors students learn to develop other events and projects of their devising.